Stormwater Funding Review

 This fee will be a more fair and equitable way for property owners to pay for stormwater services in Hamilton than the current approach.

-Currently the City spends approximately $56 million per year on its stormwater program (which includes $9 million of contributions to the local Conservation Authorities funded from property taxes).
+The City spends approximately $63 million per year on its stormwater program (which includes $9 million of contributions to the local Conservation Authorities funded from property taxes).

 The City’s stormwater management system protects the health and safety of the public, property (private and public), and the environment by managing the quality and quantity of stormwater.
 Stormwater management also helps reduce the potential for flooding and erosion.